footios/3-rn-complete-guide-guess-number/README.md

 This is a Udemy course
 [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/)

+Sections:
-Section 4.
-Components, Styling, Layouts....
+ # 4. Components, Styling, Layouts...
+ # 5. Responsive & Adaptive Use Interfaces...

 It's a small app, you set a number and the app tries to guess it.